WCAU: As a CBS station (1946–January 1995)

-In 1983, the original studio at 1622 Chestnut Street was added to the U.S. National Register of Historic Places.

 WCAU-TV ident from 1973 to 1976; the "10" survived with only minor changes until 1995.

 In 1946, the Philadelphia Evening Bulletin secured a construction permit for channel 10, naming its proposed station WPEN-TV after the newspaper's WPEN radio stations (950 AM), now WKDN, and 98.1 FM, later WCAU-FM and now WOGL.
 The picture changed dramatically in 1947, when The Philadelphia Record folded.

 The Bulletin inherited the Records "goodwill", along with the rights to buy the radio station WCAU (1210 AM, now WPHT) and the original WCAU-FM (102.9 FM, now WMGK) from their longtime owners, brothers Isaac and Leon Levy.
 The Bulletin sold the less-powerful WPEN and WCAU-FM, with the latter being renamed WPEN-FM; it is now WMGK.
 The Bulletin kept its FM station, renaming it WCAU-FM to match its new AM sister.
 The newspaper also kept its construction permit for channel 10, renaming it WCAU-TV.

 WCAU-TV went on the air March 1, 1948, as Philadelphia's third television station with an initial test pattern on Channel 10.
 It carried its first CBS network show on a "sneak preview" basis on March 3, but the official opening of the station was not until May 23, 1948.
 It secured an affiliation with CBS through the influence of the Levy brothers, who continued to work for the newspaper as consultants.
 WCAU radio had been one of CBS' original 16 affiliates when the network launched in 1927.
 A year later, the Levy brothers persuaded their brother-in-law, William S. Paley, to buy the struggling network.
 The Levy brothers were shareholders and directors at CBS for many years.
 Due to this long relationship, channel 10 signed on as CBS's third television affiliate.